omni-earth/incubator-mxnet/example/fcn-xs/README.md

 1. Launch Deep Learning AMI (Amazon Linux) Version 14.0 (ami-0462b1e664851698c) as a p3.8xlarge machine with a decently sized attachable volume
-2. Clone this repo in a dir on the mounted volume
+2. Clone this repo in a directory on the mounted volume
 3. ```pip install mxnet-cu90 ```
 4. Set up a working directory separate from the repo directory
 5. Pull vgg16fc init model files (directrions below)